Red Cloud Project

 The user simply presses a button and learns something new about periods.
 Our aim is to encourage discussion around periods and to open up the conversation as much as possible.
 The receipt acts as a springboard for dialogue, or simply for the user to reflect on the content.
 This was a way for us to explore alternative and creative ways of delivering knowledge or engaging with our audience.
 All content were extracts from our upcoming book.

-The Period Cloud was showcased at Tate Exchange - Tate Modern during International Women’s Day 2020.
+The Period Cloud was showcased at Tate Modern for International Women’s Day 2020.

 As we were writing our book, we wanted to explore alternative ways of sharing knowledge and engaging audiences in discussing important social topics in